NivekNey/NivekNey.github.io/index.md

 ### Ads policy moderation <sup>TechPulse 2020</sup>

 > Trained and deployed NLP ML model to AWS ECS in order to help policy moderation.
-Compared to previous solution, improved precision from 33% to 95%.
-It's a high-load service that handles millions of requests per day.
+Compared to previous solution, improved precision from 33% to 97%.
+It's a heavy-loaded service that handles millions of requests per day.

 ### Interactive Ads optimization <sup>TechPulse 2020</sup>